 Main photo credit: Travellers Worldwide Instagram

-The Sabah Wildlife Department (SWD) recently confirmed that an exploitive volunteering programme practised at the Sepilok Orangutan Rehabilitation Centre (SORC) for more than 15 years until early 2020 has been permanently discontinued.
+The Sabah Wildlife Department (SWD) recently confirmed that an exploitive voluntourism programme practised at the Sepilok Orangutan Rehabilitation Centre (SORC) for more than 15 years until early 2020 has been permanently discontinued.

-Every four weeks, British company Travellers Worldwide sent up to 12 unqualified individuals to the SORC, in the Malaysian Bornean state of Sabah.
+Previously, with the approval of the SWD, British company Travellers Worldwide sent up to 12 unqualified individuals to the SORC every four weeks.
 The ‘volunteers’ were able to take part in the rehabilitation process of orphaned orangutans that undergo training at the centre for eventual forest release.
 Each individual paid around US$ 3,400.

-The volunteering programme was not conservation; it was an exploitation of a Critically Endangered wildlife species sanctioned by the Sabah Ministry of Tourism, Culture and Environment (KePKAS) and the SWD.
+The practice was commercial exploitation of a Critically Endangered wildlife species sanctioned by the SWD, the Sabah state wildlife agency under the Sabah Ministry of Tourism, Culture and Environment (KePKAS).

 After Travellers Worldwide ignored our demand to stop their volunteering programme at the SORC, Friends of the Orangutans (FOTO) started campaigning against the company in late 2019.
 In December 2019, the Asia for Animals Coalition (AfA) wrote to Travellers Worldwide to ask that the company ceases its volunteering programme at the centre.
 Almost 200 animal organisations from around the world co-signed the coalition’s appeal letter.